This was the "NASA Image of the Day" a few days ago. NASA's caption for it was: NASA astronaut Scott Kelly captured this

 As I said before, I know a lot of people who attend that ward.
 One gal I know and love walked up to the pulpit and started sweetly talking about what was in her heart.
 Halfway into listening to her, *BOOM!* a thought hit me (not a painful *boom*, for it felt kind of nice).
 Something whispered to my brain, Alison, you'd better write this down.
 And so I did:

-Why is it, when another person reaches out to you, lifts you up, helps you feel better, that you feel like Deity loves you?
-It is because the Light of Deity is inside each person, glowing particularly brightly in the person who lovingly reaches out.
+better, that you feel like Deity loves you?
+It is because the Light of Deity is

 I'm pretty darn sure this wasn't the specific topic my friend was presently touching on at the pulpit.
 Sometimes when you're listening to a person's motivational or inspired message, it opens the mental or spiritual door for something else totally different to speak its message to you.
 It's kind of like you've stopped hearing the words coming out of your friend-at-the-pulpit's mouth; however, hearing the words coming out of their mouth seems to be the just-right thing to do the trick of enabling you to experience what turns out to be a fabulous thought-explosion.